 Stag Brook Falls is an excellent couple hours of hiking along an attractive brook with numerous waterfalls and cascades.
 Picnic benches, nature signs, and swimming are available along the way.

-Primary Trailhead: From the intersection of Route 73 and Route 86 in Lake Placid, follow Route 86 toward Wilmington.
+Trailhead: From the intersection of Route 73 and Route 86 in Lake Placid, follow Route 86 toward Wilmington.
 Continue for 9.2 miles to the Whiteface Mountain Ski Center.
-Turn into the center and park in the lot on the right.
+Turn into the center and park in the lot on the right

-You will need to park in the main lot for the Whiteface Mountain Ski Center and hike the road up to the center.
+You will need to park in the main lot for the Whiteface Mountain Ski Center and hike the road toward the Main Lodge.
 As you cross the bridge there will be the main building on your left and another building straight ahead.
-Walk to the left of the secondary building and up the gravel road.
-The trail is at the top of the gravel road, a marker on a power pole is its start.
+Walk to the left of the secondary building and up the gravel road onto one of the ski trails.
+The trail for Stag Brook Falls is at the top of the gravel road, a marker on a power pole is its start.

 A road crossing is part way up, just cross directly over it to the continuation of the trail.
 The trail will essentially end on the ski slopes.
 At this point you have the option to hike back down the trail or down the grassy ski slopes.